afomera/fancynotifications/README.md

 # Fancy Notifications

 This gem was created to make better flash notifications in my Ruby on Rails applications.
 To use it follow the installation instructions below.
-Big thanks to [Mackenzie Child of Unicasts](http://unicasts.com) for inispiring and much of the CSS work in his screencasts.
+Big thanks to [Mackenzie Child of Unicasts](http://unicasts.com) for inspiring and much of the CSS work he showed in his screencasts.
 He did the majority of the brains, I just turned it into a gem and plan to add some additional features.

 ## Installation